rashika-dabas/Amazon-Crawling/README.md

 # Amazon-Crawling

+## IDE
-## IDE: PYCHARM
+PYCHARM

-## Python Version: 3.10
+## Python Version
+3.10

 ## Objective
 Implementing Web Scrapping using Scrapy

+## Note
-## Note: The venv folder automatically gets created in AmazonCrawling when venv is selected on creating the project and the .idea folder just stores project-related settings
+The venv folder automatically gets created in AmazonCrawling when venv is selected on creating the project and the .idea folder just stores project-related settings

 ## Prerequisites
 HTML and Scraping Basics